 Best published photographic reporting from abroad requiring exceptional courage and enterprise.

 Best photographic news reporting from abroad in any medium.

 Sponsor: Getty Images

 Best feature photography published in any medium on an international theme.

 06. The Lowell Thomas Award

-Best radio or audio, or podcast news or interpretation of international affairs.
+Best radio, audio, or podcast coverage of international affairs.